Hedging short-maturity Asian options in local volatility models: Conclusion

 \section{Conclusion}

-This paper described the short-maturity asymptotic analysis of the Asian option having an arbitrary H\"older continuous payoff in the local volatility model.
-We were mainly interested in the Asian option price and the Asian option delta value.
-The short-maturity behaviors of the option price and the delta value were both expressed in terms of the {\em Asian volatility}, which was defined by
+This paper presents a short-maturity asymptotic analysis of Asian options with an arbitrary H\"older continuous payoff function under a local volatility model.
+Our main focus is on the asymptotic behavior of the Asian option price and its delta.
+Both quantities are expressed in terms of the Asian volatility